raychiutw/hangfire-sample/README.md

 Hangfire was made with the knowledge that the hosting environment can kill all the threads on each line.
 So, it does not remove the job until it is successfully completed and contains different implicit retry logic to do the job when its processing was aborted.

 ### Instance Method Calls
-All the examples above uses static method invocation, but instance methods are supported as well:

 ```c#
 public class EmailService